ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/compliance20/attorney-privilege-detection.md

 ### Step 1: Opt-in to attorney-client privilege detection

 As previously stated, the attorney-client privilege detection model is in Preview.
-Therefore a person in your organization eDiscovery Administrator (a member of the eDiscovery Administrator subgroup in the eDiscovery Manager role group) must to opt in to make the model available in your Advanced eDiscovery cases.
+Therefore a person in your organization eDiscovery Administrator (a member of the eDiscovery Administrator subgroup in the eDiscovery Manager role group) must opt in to make the model available in your Advanced eDiscovery cases.

 1. In the Security & Compliance Center, go to **eDiscovery > Advanced eDiscovery**.